 Below we’ve listed a few sources from which you can find news from South Korea.

-동아일보 (dongailbo) is one of Korea’s main newspaper outlets, as well as one of its oldest.
-It is a great source for news itself, actually; however, its section for children, Kids Donga (어린이동아, eorinidonga), can prove to be especially useful if you are still getting started with reading practices.
+동아일보 (dongailbo) is one of South Korea’s main newspaper outlets, as well as one of its oldest.
+It is a great source for the news itself, actually; however, its section for children, Kids Donga (어린이동아, eorinidonga), can prove to be especially useful if you are still getting started with reading practices.

-Besides 동아일보, there are a few others you may also want to refer to.
+Besides 동아일보 (dongailbo), there are a few others you may also want to refer to.
 One is 중앙일보 (jungangilbo) and another is The Korea Times.
 There’s also The Korea Herald and 연합뉴스 (yeonhapnyuseu).
 Many of these big newspapers also have an English-language website, which can work as a supporting tool for understanding what you’re reading in Korean.